Five people charged with assaulting police officers in Ħamrun brawl

 CCTV at Borg's restaurant removed

-Prosecutors objected to the defendants' request for bail, noting the risk of evidence being tamperted.
+Prosecutors objected to the defendants' request for bail, noting the risk of evidence being tampered with.

 The prosecuting inspector said this had already happened.
 CCTV cameras at Borg's Ħamrun restaurant have been removed, she noted, and police officers were unable to obtain footage of the incident from them.